cmmid/cmmid.github.io/topics/covid19/_posts/2021-06-11-quar-test-importation-risk.md

 ---

 #add the title of your project
-title: "Quarantine and testing strategies to reduce transmission risk from imported SARS-CoV-2 infections: a global modelling study "
+title: "Quarantine and testing strategies to reduce transmission risk from imported SARS-CoV-2 infections: a global modelling study"

 description: "We evaluate the utility of pre and post-flight PCR and lateral flow testing (LFT) to reduce transmission risk from infected arrivals and to reduce the duration of, or replace, quarantine.
-We also estimate the effectiveness of each strategy relative to domestic incidence, and limits of achievable risk reduction, for 99 countries where flight data and case numbers are estimated."
+We also estimate the effectiveness of each strategy relative to domestic incidence, and limits of achievable risk reduction, for 99 countries where flight data and case numbers are estimated.
+Test"

 # these are the statuses you can choose from; delete/uncomment as necessary
 # defaults to paper-under-peer-review if not set